jmcarpenter2/swifter/docs/documentation.md

 'broadcast' : results will be broadcast to the original shape of the DataFrame, the original index and columns will be retained.
 The default behaviour (None) depends on the return value of the applied function: list-like results will be returned as a Series of those.
 However if the apply function returns a Series these are expanded to columns.

-New in pandas version 0.23.0.

 `args` : tuple.
 Positional arguments to pass to func in addition to the array/series.

 `kwds` : Additional keyword arguments to pass as keywords arguments to func.

+NOTE: docstring taken from pandas documentation.

 **returns:**